 In addition to his journalistic work, Urbano also managed the municipal park system in Buenaventura.
 The journalist was threatened two months ago, according to the Bogotá daily El Tiempo.
 Urbano attributed the threats to his public statements about crime in Buenaventura's central park, where he had coordinated operations to relocate street vendors and remove drug addicts.

-The four-decade Colombian civil war has escalated in recent years, as both leftist guerrillas and their right-wing paramilitary opponents have begun using drug money to finance their operations.
+Death toll mounts The four-decade Colombian civil war has escalated in recent years, as both leftist guerrillas and their right-wing paramilitary opponents have begun using drug money to finance their operations.
 Today, vast areas of the country function outside government control.
 According to the government's own statistics, as many as 98 percent of all crimes remain unsolved.

 All parties in the conflict care a great deal about how they are covered in the media, and are willing to use violence to ensure that they are portrayed favorably.
 Even so, Colombia maintains an active press, with two national dailies and a network of radio stations crisscrossing the country.
 While there have been reports of self-censorship, the Colombian press in general has worked valiantly despite facing appalling risks.